Introduction

 ALTER TABLE

-postgres=# GRANT SELECT ON TABLE bob_table TO bob
+postgres=# GRANT SELECT ON TABLE bob_table TO bob;

 GRANT